Nelson Rockefeller: Personal life

 With Mary Rockefeller, Rockefeller had lived at the three top floors at 810 Fifth Avenue.
 After their divorce and Rockefeller's second marriage, Mary Rockefeller kept the two top floors of the triplex apartment.
 The apartment was expanded via the purchase of one floor of 812 Fifth Avenue.
 The two spaces were connected via a flight of six steps.
 Nelson and Happy Rockefeller used the entrance at 812 Fifth, while Mary Rockefeller entered through 810 Fifth.
 Nelson and Happy Rockefeller remained married until Rockefeller's death.

 Rockefeller engaged in numerous extramarital affairs during his marriages.
 Mary Rockefeller resented his adultery, which was one of the main reasons for their divorce.
 Rockefeller convinced Mary early in the marriage that they should live separate lives, but remain married for the sake of public appearances and the children.
 There was speculation surrounding the paternity of Malinda Fitler Murphy (born 1960), the youngest daughter of Happy Rockefeller and James Slater Murphy; many in the Rockefeller inner circle believed her to be Rockefeller's daughter.
 In his diary, Rockefeller intimate Ken Riland used a tone of knowing irony when mentioning Malinda, putting the word stepfather in quotes.
-Ellen Harrison, the wife of Wally Harrison, the architect and Rockefeller confidant, claimed that Malinda's parentage was an open secret among Rockefeller associates.
 Rockefeller was also a patient of famous psychic Edgar Cayce.